What is Linux?

 Every time you switch on your computer, you see a screen where you can perform different activities like write, browse the internet or watch a video.
 What is it that makes the computer hardware work like that?
 How does the processor on your computer know that you are asking it to run a mp3 file?

 Well, it is the operating system or the kernel which does this work.
 So, to work on your computer, you need an Operating System(OS).
 In fact, you are using one as you read this on your computer.
-Now, you may have used popular OS's like Windows, Apple OS X, but here we will learn what Linux is and what benefits it offers over other OS choices.
+Now, you may have used popular OS’s like Windows, Apple OS X, but here we will learn introduction to Linux operating system, Linux overview and what benefits it offers over other OS choices.

 Linux is an operating system or a kernel which germinated as an idea in the mind of young and bright Linus Torvalds when he was a computer science student.
 He used to work on the UNIX OS (proprietary software) and thought that it needed improvements.

 However, when his suggestions were rejected by the designers of UNIX, he thought of launching an OS which will be receptive to changes, modifications suggested by its users.

 The Lone Kernel & the early days

 So Linus devised a Kernel named Linux in 1991.
 Though he would need programs like File Manager, Document Editors, Audio -Video programs to run on it.
 Something as you have a cone but no ice-cream on top.

 As time passed by, he collaborated with other programmers in places like MIT and applications for Linux started to appear.
 So around 1991, a working Linux operating system with some applications was officially launched, and this was the start of one of the most loved and open-source OS options available today.